widoriezebos/Thoth/Documentation/Writers/Skins.md

 	# The velocity template that is used for the user management page
 	template.usermanagement=usermanagement.tpl

+	# The velocity template that is used for the user profile
+	template.userprofile=userprofile.tpl

 	# The velocity template that is used to display any error
 	# that occurred during execution
 	template.error=error.tpl